PoloMag/paper-magnetic-profiles/README.md

 For the `RectifiedCosine.txt` dataset, there is an additional column, `H_max_equiv[T]`, which represents the equivalent instantaneous magnetic profile with the same average field *during the entire half-cycle period*, i.e. this value is not dependent on blow fraction.
 In addition for this dataset, the minimum applied field is set fixed to 0.1 T.

-The file `Ramp.txt`, in addition of the columns shown above, also has the following fields:
+The files `Ramp-Bmax.txt`, in addition of the columns shown above, also has the following fields:

 * `F_R[%]`: fraction of the cycle where the magnetic field is changing (the "ramp fraction")
-* `F_M_High[%]`: fraction of the cycle where the magnetic field is at its maximum level (the suffix 2 is to indicate )
+* `F_M_High[%]`: fraction of the cycle where the magnetic field is at its maximum level
 * `ReDp_CB[-]`: particle diameter-based Reynolds number during cold blow
 * `ReDp_HB[-]`: particle diameter-based Reynolds number during hot blow
 * `U_CB[-]`: cold blow utilization factor